What WellStar MCG is now doing to reduce high flu cases

-AUGUSTA, G.A.
-(WJBF)- The CDC is reporting that both Georgia and South Carolina are two of the states with the highest number of flu states.
+AUGUSTA, Ga.
+(WJBF) – The CDC is reporting that both Georgia and South Carolina are two of the states with the highest number of flu cases.
 That’s a reason why WellStar MCG is cracking down on visitation to help reduce the spread of respiratory illnesses.

 If you’re a minor wanting or needing to visit a family member at WellStar MCG, you’ll want to know more about the new Modified Family Presence Policy.